Bill Would Allow Hunters to Target Bears, Wolves in Alaska

 The House resolution — H.J.
 Res.
 69 — is set to advance to the GOP-controlled Senate, and then will be given to President Donald Trump to sign into law.
 His administration has not commented on the issue.

-The office of Alaska Gov. Bill Walker, a political independent, could not immediately be reached for comment by NBC News.
+The office of Alaska Gov. Bill Walker, a political independent, said they filed a lawsuit in January challenging the federal law because it impacted the “basic means of [their] survival.”

+“As Alaskans, we have a unique relationship with our land — especially in the most rural parts of our state where residents rely on hunting and fishing to put food on the table,” Walker said in a statement.
+“Alaskans must be able to provide for their families, and the rules that have been put forward by the federal government do not support that.”

 Animal rights group The Humane Society aired a TV commercial in the Washington, D.C., area on Wednesday and Thursday in an effort to urge lawmakers to vote against Young’s resolution.